-8. SUMMARY OF FACT(s): Standard of Review.
+8. SUMMARY OF FACT(S): Standard of Review.
 The Army Discharge Review Board considers applications for upgrade as instructed by Department of Defense Instruction 1332.28.

-- a.
+a.
 The applicant requests an upgrade to honorable.
-The applicant's Army Military Human Resources Record (AMHRR), the issues, and documents submitted with the application were carefully reviewed. - b.
-The applicant was separated under the provisions of Army Regulation 635-200, Chapter 14-12c(2), due to Misconduct (Drug Abuse), with a General (Under Honorable Conditions) discharge, and RE Code of "4." - c.
-The applicant contends the misconduct which led to the separation was an isolated incident.
-Army Regulation 635-200, paragraph 3-5, in pertinent part, stipulates circumstances in which the conduct or performance of duty reflected by a single incident provides the basis for a characterization. - d.
-The applicant states the applicant completed the full term and was never in an unpaid status.
-While the applicant did complete the first full term of service, the applicant reenlisted on 20 February 2018, for an additional 4 years.
+The applicant's Army Military Human Resources Record (AMHRR), the issues, and documents submitted with the application were carefully reviewed.

+b.
+The applicant was separated under the provisions of Army Regulation 635-200, Chapter 13-2e, due to Physical Standards, with a General (Under Honorable Conditions) discharge, and RE Code of '3.'
+The applicant completed 2 years, 8 months, and 20 days of a 6-year enlistment.

+c.
+The applicant contends the discharge is not reasonable with the reason for separation.
+Army Regulation 635-200, Chapter 13-2e states in pertinent part, that separation proceedings will be initiated for Soldiers without medical limitations that have two consecutive failures of the Army Physical Fitness Test.
+The reason for discharge will be shown as physical standards.

+d.
+The applicant states there is a desire to use veteran's benefits.
+Eligibility for veteran's benefits to include educational benefits under the Post-9/11 or Montgomery GI Bill does not fall within the purview of the Army Discharge Review Board.
+Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance.